Terry Mickens

-Terry KaJuan Mickens (born February 21, 1971, in Tallahassee, Florida) is a retired American football player, who was a wide receiver for the Green Bay Packers and the Oakland Raiders from 1994 to 1999.
+Terry KaJuan Mickens (born February 21, 1971) is an American former professional football player who was a wide receiver for the Green Bay Packers and Oakland Raiders from 1994 to 1999.
 He played college football at Florida A&M University.

 College career

 After being a fringe Division I-AA All-America candidate, starting quarterback woes plagued Mickens' final college season.
 He was coached by former Cincinnati Bengals cornerback Ken Riley and ran a 4.5 second 40-yard dash.

 Professional career

 Green Bay Packers

-Mickens was drafted by the Green Bay Packers in the fifth round (146th overall) of the 1994 NFL Draft.
+Mickens was selected by the Green Bay Packers in the fifth round (146th overall) of the 1994 NFL draft.
 He appeared in twelve games and caught four passes his rookie season.
 He continued to see sparse playing time his sophomore year.
 In 1996, he was part of the Super Bowl XXXI winning Green Bay Packers team, seeing his best action as a Packer to date, with 18 catches for 161 yards.
 He only caught two passes due to a high ankle sprain in 1997, his last year with the Packers.